 Any of these mistakes are not easy to detect or use to compare data sets

 e.g Is 13 Mapel St actually the same property as 13 Maple St or are they really two different properties?

 Intentionally erroneous data

-One common reason for wrong/fake data in this industry is due to real estate agents trying to skirt the rules in place at various MLSs.
+One common reason for wrong/fake data in this industry is because real estate agents try to skirt the rules in place at various MLSs.
 MLSs have various rules for their members and some of those rules are also automatically enforced in their technology systems.
-One of the easy rules is the need to keep data clean by preventing “duplicate listings”.
+One of the easy rules to keep data clean is by preventing “duplicate listings”.

-MLS systems have a quick and basic check for the address of each listed property and not allow agents to list the same exact property twice or more.
+MLS systems have a quick and basic check for the address of each listed property that do not allow agents to list the same exact property twice or more.
 For various reasons, agents enter duplicate listings and thereby create new and fake listings.

 Here is a typical scenario:

 In a competitive real estate market such as Boston, a unit has 2 legal bedrooms and due to the scarcity of housing a former study has been “converted” to a bedroom which may be acceptable to some renters but other renters may be turned off by the small bedroom or the increased rent (more bedrooms have more rent).

 Some agents create two MLS listings in such cases.
 Let’s say there is only one unit for rent and the address of the property and unit is 12 Main St Unit 1, Boston, MA

 An agent may create two slightly different MLS listings such as: